osmfaria/sport-facility-scheduler-frontend/README.md

 ## 📋 Instalation guide

 - Clone this repo;
 - Check the env file for settings up the variables required.
-(Note that in order to get the application running 2 different google maps api keys are required)
+(Note that in order to get the application running 2 different google maps api keys are required);
 - On the root folder execute `npm run dev`;
 - Check the applicaton running on `http://localhost:3000/`